i) Quine's Sheer Epistemological Eliminationism

-Hilary Putnam’s position on Quine’s naturalism is very strong.
-He calls it "sheer epistemological eliminationism" (322).
-He believes that Quine is arguing that
+Hilary Putnam’s position on W.V.O.
+Quine’s epistemological naturalism was very strong.
+He called Quine's position "sheer epistemological eliminationism".
+Putnam stated that Quine was arguing that

-Putnam goes further than this.
-His basic argument is that if Quine abandons the normative, it follows that he must also abandon or give up on truth (or ‘truth’ as Putnam puts it).
-Rather than saying, as many philosophers do, that notions of justification, rational acceptability, warranted assertibility, right assertibility, etc. are alternatives to truth, we can argue that they all assume or/and rely on the notion of truth.
-For example, the justification or warranted assertibility of something is relative to the truth of something.
-That is my first take on Putnam’s position.
-However, Putnam himself explains the Quinian implicit rejection of truth in this way.
-He argues that
+Putnam went further than this.
+His basic argument was that if Quine abandoned the normative, then it followed that he must also have abandoned - or given up on - “truth”.
+Rather than saying (as many philosophers do) that notions of justification, rational acceptability, warranted assertibility, right assertibility, etc. are alternatives to truth, Putnam argued that they all assume or/and rely on the notion of truth from the very start.

 These arguments against Quine’s naturalism can be applied to a more specific approach – or alternative – to the normative notion of justification.

-Here again we can say that normative factors will be involved in our assessments of what actually is an example of a reliable process or method.
-Indeed the very choice of reliability as an epistemic device or even a notion will have required normative choices and constraints.
-More specifically, the ‘replacement’ of justification with reliability must involve, or must have involved, normative decisions and normative judgments as to the value of reliability - or reliable processes - in the epistemological project.
+Here again we can say that normative factors will be involved in our assessments of what actually is an example of a reliable process (or a reliable method).
+Indeed the very choice of reliability as an epistemic virtue will itself have required normative choices and constraints.
+More specifically, the “replacement” of justification with reliability must involve (or must have involved) normative decisions and judgments as to the value of reliability - or reliable processes - in the epistemological project...

-For example, why reliable methods or processes rather than the methods or processes of clairvoyance?
-Because clairvoyance isn't reliable process or method?
-Wouldn’t that be a circular justification (whether virtuous or vicious can be decided elsewhere)?
-Even after reliabilism has been chosen as a mode of epistemology, normative decisions and judgements will still be required and used by the reliabilist.
+For example, why reliable methods (or processes) rather than the methods (or processes) of clairvoyance?
+Is it because clairvoyance isn't a reliable process (or method)?
+Wouldn’t that be a circular justification (whether virtuous or vicious)?
+Even after reliabilism has been chosen as a tool of epistemology, normative decisions and judgements will still be required and used by the reliabilist.